Thursday, November 21, 2024

 T-ONO: Ishiwatari-san, you said that you rarely have a flash of inspiration for the music.
 But are there bands that inspired you?

-T-ONO: Which particular track did they kind of provide the inspiration for?
+T-ONO: Which particular track did they inspire?

 Ishiwatari: The songs with a fast beat, the heavy metal ones.